-Economic conditions, especially as they relate to credit conditions and consumer spending
+Economic conditions, especially as they relate to credit conditions and consumer spending and demand for managed residential property

 During periods of economic slowdown or contraction, our business is impacted directly.
 Consumer spending directly impacts our FirstService Brands operations businesses because as consumers spend less on property services, our revenues decline.
 These factors could also negatively impact the timing or the ultimate collection of accounts receivable, which would negatively impact our operating revenues, profitability and cash flow.